 As mentioned earlier, the biggest challenge of starting a membership site is finding exclusive content to offer to your members, especially if you plan to set up a recurring membership site.
 Your offer (i.e. content, product or service) has to be something that appeals to a large number of people with a similar need or interest, and something that members will be willing to continue paying for on an ongoing basis, so keep this in mind when deciding on your membership platform.

 In our next tutorial, we look at some of the main components that allow you to set up and manage a membership site successfully.

 To view the next tutorial in this series, go here:

 To learn more about WordPress membership plugins, go here:

-Did you find this article useful?
-Feel free to use the share buttons below to share this information with others who could benefit from WordPress.
+Did you enjoy this post?
+Please feel free to use the social buttons below to share this article with other WordPress users.